 The project will follow a simple development process consisting of

 four milestones.
 A milestone is a coherent set of deliverables

-that form a working (but incomplete) version of the product.
+that form a working (but not necessarily complete) version of the product.

 Producing all four milestones will involve a significant amount of